Saving for a home

 Every loan officer works as one of the following: mortgage loan officer, mortgage broker, or correspondent lender.

 Brokers and correspondent lenders are not affiliated with any one financial institution and act as intermediaries between you and a variety of potential lenders (credit unions, banks, trust companies, etc.).
 A Mortgage Loan Officer offers you mortgages available through the particular lender where they work.

-Whereas brokers and correspondent lenders have access to many lenders and tend to be more flexible and agile throughout the process, they won’t have access to lending programs specific to banks or credit unions that could result in a considerably reduced rate.
+Whereas brokers and correspondent lenders have access to many lenders and tend to be more agile throughout the process, they won’t have access to lending programs specific to banks or credit unions that could result in a considerably reduced rate.